Campaigns for Change

 This issue is especially important to young women living with breast cancer.
 For breast cancer, the most commonly diagnosed cancer in women, most of the newest treatment are in pill form and taken at home with more than 10 others expected in the pipeline.
 This offers patients a lot of hope and promise, but not if they cannot access these treatments in Ontario.

-Ensure the voices and values of women with MBC are represented when decisions about their health and care are made.
+We called out to Canadians for their support to ensure the voices and values of women with MBC are represented when decisions about their health and care are made.
+As a result, over 10,000 supporters took action to help end #MBCinthedark.

 Care Guidelines for Young Women with Breast Cancer